How to Install FreeFileSync 10.25 in Ubuntu 20.04 LTS

-This simple tutorial shows how to install the latest FreeFileSync, open-source file synchronization software, and create application shortcut in Ubuntu 20.04 LTS.
+This simple tutorial shows how to install (and uninstall) FreeFileSync, open-source file synchronization software, and create application shortcut in Ubuntu 20.04 and Ubuntu 22.04 LTS.

-FreeFileSync is a folder comparison and synchronization software that creates and manages backup copies of all your important files.
-Instead of copying every file every time, FreeFileSync determines the differences between a source and a target folder and transfers only the minimum amount of data needed.
+FreeFileSync is a free and open-source software to create and manage backup copies of all your important files.
+Instead of copying every file every time, it determines the differences between a source and a target folder and transfers only the minimum amount of data needed.

 Scroll down a little and select download the Linux package.